 (ended April), up from $10.7 billion the prior year.

 Fast-growing QuikTrip is expanding from its strong base in the

 Atlanta area to the Carolinas and beyond.
 In 2012 the chain opened

-its 600th store, and has since added about 70 more locations in the
+its 600th store, and has since added nearly 100 more locations in

 Dallas-Fort Worth area, where it currently operates more